Lenya59/Docker_EE/README.md

 ![vagrantfile](https://user-images.githubusercontent.com/30426958/56931166-c9f86680-6ae7-11e9-9a4b-e6f8b91eb83b.png)

 The above file picture describes our infrastructure.
 I used centros\7 for jenkinsmaster node and ubuntu for swarmmaster  and swarmslave1 node.
-A quick note: to access the network, you need to use a public network and specify the name of your network adapter
+**A quick note:** to access the network, you need to use a public network and specify the name of your network adapter
 ### Tools
 Go on, let's check our nodes for the necessary tools.
-The firs node has installed Jenkins.
-You can see this in the console outputpresented below
+The first node has installed Jenkins.
+You can see this in the console output presented below
 ![jenkinsmaster_bootstrap](https://user-images.githubusercontent.com/30426958/56929175-a03c4100-6ae1-11e9-9c8c-f52a42a27f44.png)

-You will get this console output after start up node swarmmaster.
+You will get next console output after start up node swarmmaster.
 Also, it would be the same on swarmslave node.

 ![swarmmaster_bootstrap](https://user-images.githubusercontent.com/30426958/56930708-56a22500-6ae6-11e9-8fc5-244fd028d8fe.png)

 #### UCP and DTR
 Next step is to install UCP and DTR on our swarmmaster node.
-More such interesting information you can find [here](https://docs.docker.com/ee/ucp/admin/install/ "Universal Control Plane"), and [here](https://docs.docker.com/ee/dtr/admin/install/ "Docker Trusted Registry")
+More much interesting information you can find [here](https://docs.docker.com/ee/ucp/admin/install/ "Universal Control Plane"), and [here](https://docs.docker.com/ee/dtr/admin/install/ "Docker Trusted Registry")

 ###### UCP
 ```shell